Frequently Asked Questions

 How do I start?

 You start by becoming a student of the coffee business.
 Attend tradeshows and subscribe to industry periodicals.
 Buy books about opening a specialty coffee business, including Bean Business Basics, Bellissimo's 740-page start-up/operational manual and the most comprehensive book available on the subject.
-Some choose to start their coffee business education by attending Bellissimo's American Barista & Coffee School, the first and only professional school in the U.S. devoted to coffee business education and hands-on barista training.
+Some choose to start their coffee business journey by attending Bellissimo Coffee Advisors, the first and only training in the U.S. devoted to coffee business and hands-on barista training.

 The next step is to hire an experienced consulting company like Bellissimo to help you develop your concept and advise you during the start-up phase.

-How is the American Barista & Coffee School different from other coffee schools?
+How is Bellissimo Coffee Advisors different from other barista training?

-The American Barista & Coffee School [ABCS] is the first and only professional school in the U.S. devoted to coffee business education and hands-on barista training.
-Unlike many other barista training programs and schools, we are not equipment dealers or roasters trying to sell you a certain product.
+Bellissimo is the first and only training in the U.S. devoted to coffee business and hands-on barista training.
+Unlike many other barista training programs, we are not equipment dealers or roasters trying to sell you a certain product.
 We teach our students on numerous machines, expose them to myriad coffees and allow them to make the choices that are best for their specific business situation.
-All the training and information you receive at ABCS is unbiased and in your best interest.
+All the training and information you receive at Bellissimo Coffee Advisors is unbiased and in your best interest.

 How do I find good information about opening a coffee business and know it's not a sales pitch to buy products?